ddabapps/duse/README.md

 ### Compiling From Source

-_DUSE_ is written in Delphi Object Pascal and developed using Delphi 11 Alexandria (Delphi 10.4.1 Sydney was used for v0.1.0-beta).
+The latest version of _DUSE_ is written in Delphi Object Pascal and developed using Delphi 12 Athens.
 The program can be compiled from within the IDE.

 ## Bugs and Feature Requests